Stanley v. Georgia: Facts

-The case
+Ruling

 The majority opinion was written by Justice Thurgood Marshall, joined by Chief Justice Warren, Justice Douglas, Justice Harlan, and Justice Fortas.
-It was a unanimous 9–0 decision.
+In a unanimous ruling, the court reversed the decision of Supreme Court of Georgia and held that "the mere private possession of the obscene matter cannot be constitutionally be made a crime".

 Although the defendant presented multiple arguments in his defense, the Court was able to reverse Georgia's decision using just one of them.
 A distinction was drawn by the Court between public display and private possession of obscenity.
 Neither Roth nor any other case at the time set a precedent for private possession of obscenity.
 The Court thus decided to set precedent on this issue in this case.
 Roth dealt with the mailing and advertising of obscenity.
 A companion case, Alberts v.
 California, involved the advertising and sale of obscene materials.
 All earlier cases were decided with the negative externality of obscenity in mind.
 They reasoned that members of the public, especially impressionable children, should have a valid expectation to not be inadvertently exposed to obscenity.
 Public display of obscenity was deemed an "important interest" in Roth.
 Private possession was not as interesting in the eyes of the Court.

+Justice Marshall, wrote in his majority opinion that "If the first amendment means anything...it means that a State has no business telling a man, sitting in his own house, what books he may read, what films he may watch.
+Our whole constitutional heritage rebels at the thought of giving government the power to control men's minds."